EduardoRFS/reason-mobile/README.md

 ## What it is

-### Toolchain

-A docker image ready to run the target binaries if needed, and with some tooling, more details at [TOOLCHAIN.md](./TOOLCHAIN.md)

 ### Generate

 A script and some helpers to assist esy when doing cross compilation, it's an ad-hoc solution to concentrate a some hacks to use packages that weren't originally designed to it.